aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 <h2>Step one: find a data visualization</h2>

+<p></p>

 <h2>Step two: critique the data visualization</h2>

-<p>The citique method that we used here analysed the following metrics</p>
+<p>The citique method that we used here analysed the following metrics : Usefulness, Completeness, Perceptibility, Truthfulness, Intuitiveness, Aesthetics and Engagement.
+Overall, I think this visualization was a very informative one, the title and subtitle were simple but clear, but I would have rather used a different mode of visualization.
+In partcular, the critique helped me better articulate how I would like to proceed with the modifications. </p>